open-contracting/infrastructure/docs/cost/ids/sustainability.md

 For each meeting:

 1. Publish the meeting invite.
-Add a document, set its `.documentType` to 'consultationMeetingInvite' and its `.url` to the URL at which the meeting invite is available.
+Add a document, set its `.documentType` to 'consultationMeetingInvitation' and its `.url` to the URL at which the meeting invite is available.

 2. Publish the meeting details.
 Add a `Meeting` object to the `.social.consultationMeetings` array and set:

 - `.id` incrementally
 - `.date` to the date of the meeting
 - `.address` to the address of the meeting
-- `.participantCount` to the number of people that participated in the meeting
+- `.numberOfparticipants` to the number of people that participated in the meeting

 3. Publish the meeting minutes.
-Add a document, set its `.documentType` to 'consultationMeetingMinutes' and its `.url` to the URL at which the meeting minutes are available.
+Add a document, set its `.documentType` to 'minutes.consultationMeeting' and its `.url` to the URL at which the meeting minutes are available.
 ```json
 {
   "social": {